kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 ## Right Management

 [Rights Management](/core/2/guides/main-concepts/4-permissions) is already integrated in the backend functionalities.
-The **rights can be configured through Kuzzle API** or through our Admin Console.
+The **rights can be configured through the Kuzzle API** or through our Admin Console.

 Kuzzle has a **standard system with 3 dimensions**.
 Roles control access to API actions, profiles are a composition of roles and finally users are a composition of profiles.

 [Users, Profiles and Roles](./profiles-roles.png)

-This system allows to manage 90% of the access control rights situations.
-For the remaining 10% Kuzzle **allows to dynamically restrict access rights** via its event system and pipe mechanism.
+This system allows to manage the majority of access control rights situations.
+For the most advanced cases, Kuzzle **allows to dynamically restrict access rights** via its event system and its pipe mechanism.

 ```ts
 // Restrict document reading to their creator only